 The CERN Private Cloud provides an OpenStack-based Infrastructure-as-a-Service solution integrated with CERN's computing facilities.
-Using self service portals or cloud interfaces, users and services can request virtual machines for test, development and production purposes, as well as persistent storage (volumes) that can be attached to these VMs.
+Using self service portals or cloud interfaces, users and services can request virtual machines for test, development and production purposes, as well as persistent storage (volumes, object stores, file shares) that can be attached to these VMs.
 The machines can be of different capacities and run a variety of Windows or Linux operating systems.

 Service Interventions and Scheduled Downtimes

 Planned interventions that render virtual machines unreachable (e.g. they need to be stopped) will be announced by mail to the VM owner at least one week in advance.
 For VMs in Personal Projects the time of the intervention is not negotiable.
 For VMs in Shared Projects, the time of the intervention can be re-scheduled under exceptional circumstances only (please get in touch with the Cloud team via the CERN Service Desk in that case).